shakalaca/MagiskOnEmulator/README.md

 5. When finished copy the patched `ramdisk.img` back to AVD directory.
 6. Restart (cold start) emulator and enjoy Magisk :)

-For Android x86 project on VirtualBox
+For Android x86 project on VirtualBox (I'm using 8.1)

 0. Grab Magisk.zip and put in this directory.
 1. Bring up Android system and establish adb connection.